-- delays in receiving approval from local regulatory authorities to initiate future clinical trials; - delays or difficulties in enrolling and retaining patients in our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including as a result of manufacturing delays and interruptions in global shipping that may affect the transport of clinical trial materials; - changes in local regulations as part of a response to the ongoing COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - risk that participants enrolled in future clinical trials will contract COVID-19, or a variant thereof, while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - risk that the production of COVID-19 vaccines may disrupt the availability of raw materials and consumables required to manufacture our product candidates, which could result in decreased manufacturing and supply of these product candidates to support our planned clinical trials or regulatory filings; - refusal of the FDA to accept data from clinical trials in affected geographies; and - delays or difficulties in completing research required to support our pending patent applications.
+- delays in receiving approval from local regulatory authorities to initiate future clinical trials; - delays or difficulties in enrolling and retaining patients in our planned clinical trials, including as a result of the ongoing conflict in Ukraine; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including as a result of manufacturing delays and interruptions in global shipping that may affect the transport of clinical trial materials; - changes in local regulations as part of a response to the ongoing COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - risk that participants enrolled in future clinical trials will contract COVID-19, or a variant thereof, while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - risk that the production of COVID-19 vaccines may disrupt the availability of raw materials and consumables required to manufacture our product candidates, which could result in decreased manufacturing and supply of these product candidates to support our planned clinical trials or regulatory filings; - refusal of the FDA to accept data from clinical trials in affected geographies; and - delays or difficulties in completing research required to support our pending patent applications.

-These and other disruptions in our operations and the global economy could negatively impact our business, operating results and financial condition.
+These and other disruptions in our operations and the global economy including economic slowdowns, recessions, inflation, rising interest rates and tightening of credit markets caused by the ongoing COVID-19 pandemic, the conflict in Ukraine or otherwise could negatively impact our business, operating results and financial condition.